HyeonghoBae/Reading_list_video_streaming/README.md

 - Wang, Hui, Wei Tsang Ooi, and Mun Choon Chan.
 "JurCast: Joint user and rate allocation for video multicast over multiple APs."
 IEEE INFOCOM 2016-The 35th Annual IEEE International Conference on Computer Communications.
 IEEE, 2016.

+- Ray, Devdeep, et al. "Vantage: optimizing video upload for time-shifted viewing of social live streams."
+Proceedings of the ACM Special Interest Group on Data Communication.
+2019.
+380-393.

+- Guan, Yu, et al. "Pano: Optimizing 360 video streaming with a better understanding of quality perception."
+Proceedings of the ACM Special Interest Group on Data Communication.
+2019.
+394-407.

+- Nathan, Vikram, et al. "End-to-end transport for video QoE fairness."
+Proceedings of the ACM Special Interest Group on Data Communication.
+2019.
+408-423.

+- Marinos, Ilias, et al. "Disk| Crypt| Net: rethinking the stack for high-performance video streaming."
+Proceedings of the Conference of the ACM Special Interest Group on Data Communication.
+2017.

+- Sun, Yi, et al. "CS2P: Improving video bitrate selection and adaptation with data-driven throughput prediction."
+Proceedings of the 2016 ACM SIGCOMM Conference.
+2016.

+- Yin, Xiaoqi, et al. "A control-theoretic approach for dynamic adaptive video streaming over HTTP."
+Proceedings of the 2015 ACM Conference on Special Interest Group on Data Communication.
+2015.

+- Spiteri, Kevin, Ramesh Sitaraman, and Daniel Sparacio.
+"From theory to practice: Improving bitrate adaptation in the DASH reference player."
+ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM) 15.2s (2019): 1-29.